 Everyone wants to look leaner and if given an option, out of all the nutrients you would like to burn off fat first.
 When alcohol is metabolized in your body it is broken into acetate and fat.
 The acetate is used as the primary source of energy by your body while the fat is stored.
 Basically your body first burns the alcohol calories and only then it starts burning the carbs, protein and fats.
 So by consuming alcohol you are stopping your body from consuming the stored fats.

 It is a known fact that being a depressant alcohol makes you drowsy and lethargic.
 Alcoholics don’t have an active life style and are usually slow and heavy thus are unable to burn fats.
 So again in an indirect way also alcohol is the reason behind weight gain.

-I certainly don’t mean to say that you should give up alcohol entirely.
+I certainly don’t mean to say that you should give up alcohol entirely, but you surely want to detox from alcohol.
 Some alcoholic drinks have benefits also, for instance, red wine is rich in antioxidants.
 But you surely have to act responsible and moderate by choosing low calorie alcoholic drinks and by not consuming alcohol in place of food.
 I hope this article has explained to you how alcohol consumption leads to weight gain.